BOMOKO: United for Congo

 Bomoko unlocks a brighter future for DRC with creative, innovative solutions driven by the Congolese for the Congolese.
 It does this by promoting equal access to health, education and sustainable agriculture solutions.

 Two-thirds of the DRC’s population is under the age of 24, underlining the incredible importance in educating the country’s future leaders.
 Faced with a severe shortage of teachers in public schools, Bomoko has been providing quality education, life skills and mentorship for both children and parents.
-Bomoko operates the Liziba and Bozindo schools which serve primary through secondary education, giving Congolese children hope for the future.
+Through Bozindo , Bomoko helps to promote primary and secondary education, giving Congolese children hope for the future.

 A unique initiative in DRC, CEFA (Le Centre de Formation et d’Appui Sanitaire) responds to the pressing need for continuing education of all medical personnel.
 CEFA was established in 2001 as a professional and technical framework for medical professionals, where conferences, seminars, round tables, postgraduate courses are held – as well as practical work and medical research.
 CEFA aims to catalyze the transmission of knowledge and thus promote development initiatives in the medical world through scientific exchanges.